A Thousand Years

 "A Thousand Years" is a ballad recorded by American singer and songwriter Christina Perri, written by Perri and her producer David Hodges, for The Twilight Saga: Breaking Dawn – Part 1.
 The song was released worldwide as a digital download on October 18, 2011 and serves as the second single by Atlantic Records from the film's official soundtrack.

 The song became a sleeper hit, eventually reaching its peak position of number 11 for the UK singles chart and number 31 on the US Billboard Hot 100, following the release of the sequel The Twilight Saga: Breaking Dawn – Part 2 (2012); Perri re-recorded the song, again produced by Hodges, for the sequel, this time with vocals from Steve Kazee.
-It is certified Diamond in the US, seven-times Platinum in Australia, and five-times Platinum in the United Kingdom and New Zealand.
+It is certified thirteen-times Platinum in the US, seven-times Platinum in Australia, and five-times Platinum in the United Kingdom and New Zealand.

 Composition

 "A Thousand Years" is in the key of B-flat major, in 6/8 time with a vocal range of F_{3} to C_{5}.

-The song was written about the love affair between Edward and Bella in the novel and subsequent film series Twilight.
-It plays in the credits.
+It was written by Perri herself and her producer David Hodges inspired by the love affair between Edward and Bella in the novel and subsequent film series Twilight.
+In an interview with Teen Vogue, Perry explain about the song: "The producers came to me in 2011 and said, can you write a song for Breaking Dawn – Part 1?
+So I went and saw the film six months before it came out, and wrote 'A Thousand Years' for Edward and Bella.
+I'm not a vampire, even though I wish I was, but I tried to step into their love story."

 Music video

 An official lyric video of the song was premiered on October 17, 2011, via Perri's official Facebook and Twitter pages as well as her official website.
 On October 26, 2011, she released an official video for the song on her YouTube channel.
 The video begins with Perri holding a candle.
 It features a few clips from The Twilight Saga: Breaking Dawn – Part 1 interspersed between scenes with Perri singing in a room with a floor full of candles.
 Perri ends the video singing into a sunset.

-As of September 2025, the video has accumulated 2.7 billion views.
+As of June 2026, the video has accumulated 2.8 billion views.